Elaine Oran

-Elaine Surick Oran is an American physical scientist and is considered a world authority on numerical methods for large-scale simulation of physical systems.
+Elaine Surick Oran (born April 16, 1946) is an American physical scientist and is considered a world authority on numerical methods for large-scale simulation of physical systems.
 She has pioneered computational technology to solve complex reactive flow problems, unifying concepts from science, mathematics, engineering, and computer science in a new methodology.
 An incredibly diverse range of phenomena can be modeled and better understood using her techniques for numerical simulation of fluid flows, ranging from the tightly grouped movements of fish in Earth's oceans to the explosions of far-flung supernovae in space.
 Her work has contributed significantly to the advancement of the engineering profession.

 Education

 Elaine Surick is the daughter of Herman E. Surick and the stepdaughter of Doris Luterman-Surick.
 She is married to Daniel Oran.

 Elaine Surick attended school in Philadelphia, Pennsylvania.
 Bryn Mawr College awarded her a bachelor's degree in both physics and chemistry (1966).
 She then attended Yale University, where she received a master's degree from the department of physics (1968) and a Ph.D. from the department of engineering and applied sciences (1972).